kwkou/815/includes/intro-to-azure.md

 Analyzing data can take many forms, and so these two options are quite different.
 It's worth looking at each one separately.

-###Reporting with SQL Database###
+###Reporting with SQL数据库###
 One of the most common ways to use stored data is to create reports based on that data.

 Running SQL Server Reporting Services (SSRS) on Azure Virtual Machines allows you to build easily accessible reporting capabilities into your Azure application.
 You can create reports with tables, charts, maps, gauges, and more in various formats, including HTML, XML, PDF, and Excel.

-You can also perform analytics with SQL Database data using on-premises business intelligence tools, including SSRS.
-To a client, SQL Database looks like SQL Server, and so the same technologies can work with both.
+You can also perform analytics with SQL数据库 data using on-premises business intelligence tools, including SSRS.
+To a client, SQL数据库 looks like SQL Server, and so the same technologies can work with both.

 ###HDInsight (Hadoop)###